elixirgardens1/listings_new/README.md

 Nb.
 The number after "***Edit SKUs -***" (1 in this example) indicate the listing `Variation`.

-The skus associated with this listing are stored in the skus table (listings database):
+The skus associated with this listing are stored in `skus@listings.db3`:

 ![Image of skus_tbl](docs/img/skus_tbl.webp)